kylefarris/clamscan/README.md

     sudo brew install clamav

+### To use ClamAV using TCP sockets:

+You will need access to either:

+1. A local UNIX Domain socket for a local instance of `clamd` (usually: `/var/run/clamd.scan/clamd.sock`)
+1. A local/remote `clamd` daemon
+    * Must know the port the daemon is running on
+    * If running on remote server, you must have the IP address/domain name
+    * If running on remote server, it's firewall must have the appropriate TCP port(s) open

-This module is not intended to work on a Windows server.
+__NOTE:__ This module is not intended to work on a Windows server.
 This would be a welcome addition if someone wants to add that feature (I may get around to it one day but have no urgent need for this).

 ## How to Install